kolyasapphire/abox/README.md

 ## Notable Features

 - End-to-end automated setup and teardown - even Zed is opened for you.
-- Automatically copies your local files to the box on creation and back to your machine on deletion so you are ready code and never lose your work.
+- Automatically copies your local files to the box on creation and back to your machine on deletion so you are ready to code asap and never lose your work.
-- Updates, installs packages and reboots the box (if needed) after creation so you work on an a fully up-to-date fresh box.
+- Updates, installs packages and reboots the box after creation if needed so you work on an a fully up-to-date fresh box.
-- Automatically adds all SSH keys from your DigitalOcean account to the box.
+- Automatically adds all SSH keys from your DigitalOcean to the box.
 Private keys are NEVER accessed or stored.
 - Doesn't require adding public SSH keys to `known_hosts` so you don't have lots of temporary keys there.
-- Allows configuring which VPS image, size and region you need - get a tiny droplet or a beast of a server if required.
+- Allows configuring VPS image, size and region - get a tiny droplet or a beast of a server if required.
 - Always waits until the box is fully ready to go - no manual checking necessary.

 ## Usage